Regular Expressions

 // → false

-Parentheses can be used to limit the part of the pattern that the pipe operator applies to, and you can put multiple such operators next to each other to express a choice between more than two alternatives.
+Parentheses can be used to limit the part of the pattern to which the pipe operator applies, and you can put multiple such operators next to each other to express a choice between more than two alternatives.

 The mechanics of matching